ChristianP5/github-course/README.md

 # github-course

-## I'v learned how to add a Level 2 Heading
+## I've learned how to add a Level 2 Heading

 also line breaks
 (maybe)